What you can expectBy Mayo Clinic staff

 Side effects of TUNA can include:

-- Blood in your urine (hematuria) for a few days after the procedure.
+- Blood in your urine (hematuria).
+This shouldn't last for more than a few days after the procedure.

-- Irritating urinary symptoms such as painful urination, difficulty urinating, or an urgent or frequent need to urinate.
+- Irritating urinary symptoms.
+You may experience painful urination, difficulty urinating, or an urgent or frequent need to urinate.
 These symptoms usually improve within a week or so.

-- Temporary difficulty urinating.
+- Temporary difficulty urinating or urinary retention.
 A number of men have trouble urinating (urinary retention) after the procedure.
 If this happens, you may need to have a catheter in place for a few days.
 In some cases, a catheter is needed for a few weeks or longer.

 - Urinary tract infection.
 Urinary tract infections are a possible complication after any enlarged prostate procedure.
 An infection is increasingly likely to occur the longer you have a catheter in place and may require antibiotics or other treatment.
 Some men have recurring urinary tract infections after TUNA.